SergioKingOne/fast-pizza/README.md

 # Priority Order Workflow
 Users can checkmark the "priority" option during the order process.
 Alternatively, they can set an order as "priority" even after completing the order.

+# 5. Features and Functionality
+## Pizza Menu Loading (External API)
+- The pizza menu is dynamically loaded from an external API.

+# User Input (Name, Phone Number, Address)
+- Users provide their name, phone number, and delivery address.

+# GPS Location Integration (BigDataCloud)
+- The BigDataCloud API is used to obtain GPS coordinates based on user input.

+# Adding Pizzas to Cart
+- Users can add multiple pizzas to the cart before placing an order.

+# Marking Orders as Priority
+- Users can mark orders as "priority" during the order process or afterward.

+# Order Submission
+- Orders are submitted via a POST request to the API, including user data and selected pizzas.

+# Unique Order ID Generation (Alphanumeric)
+- Unique order IDs are generated in alphanumeric format.

+# Order Lookup
+- Users can retrieve order details based on their unique order ID.